THE LAKESMAN – FULL

 We believe that this is a simply superb route for a 112 mile triathlon bike course.

 Athletes will take in several miles of well-known local time trial routes as well as more undulating sections, all on generally excellent road surfaces.
 Whilst not flat, we have minimised the elevation and it currently comes in at less than most of the other UK based races of this distance.

-around West Newton and Allonby is utilised, giving athletes a chance to eye up their competition.
+A loop around West Newton and Allonby and Silloth is utilised, giving athletes a chance to eye up their competition.
 After completing the 16mile loop athletes head inland through the small town of Aspatria before heading for Cockermouth through a number of villages along the way, again the Lakeland fells come into view.

 Leaving transition the route takes in some little known hidden areas of the town before heading North on the Cumbrian Way.On the approach to Portinscale the mighty Skiddaw comes into view in all its 3,053ft of glory – overlooking and protecting Keswick in equal measure.
 The route then utilises the A5721 for an out and back section, which is closed to traffic allowing athletes the chance to keep tabs on their competitors and also enjoy support from friends and family without worrying about cars.